 Energy conservation and waste reduction initiatives are now engrained into the culture of wine production throughout New Zealand’s 10 wine-making regions, which produce almost 200 million litres of wine annually for export and domestic consumption.

 The New Zealand wine industry aims to be the first in the world to become 100% sustainable.

-Introduced in 1995, Sustainable Winegrowers New Zealand (SWNZ) is a voluntary, industry-wide initiative developed to provide an environmental ''best practice'' model for both vineyard and winery.
-This framework of industry standards was set up to achieve this by vintage 2012.
+Introduced in 1995, Sustainable Winegrowers New Zealand (SWNZ) is a voluntary, industry-wide initiative - a framework of industry standards - developed to provide an environmental 'best practice' model for both vineyard and winery.

-The SWNZ programme now includes an estimated 94% of New Zealand''s producing vineyard area which is, in turn, responsible for about 90% of the wine produced.
-In addition, another 3-5% of vineyard area operates under other certified organic programmes.
+The SWNZ programme now includes an estimated 98% of New Zealand's producing vineyard area, and 95% of wine production is processed in SWNZ accredited wineries and bottling plants.
+In addition, another 7% of vineyard area operates under other certified organic programmes.

 Only winegrowers that comply with the programme are able to participate in key industry events such as the London Annual Trade Tasting and the Air New Zealand Wine Awards.

 SWNZ has developed a database and set of management tools to identify key production issues and help individual growers develop complete environmental management systems.

 Rippon Wines, Wanaka - Central Otago

 Wanaka winemaker Nick Mills of Rippon, a picturesque vineyard on the shores of Lake Wanaka, strongly believes in the long-term benefits of sustainable wine growing.